TarunNagdeve/GSoC-2021/index.md

 ## Week 1 (7th June- 13th June 2021)
+   Estimated Time- 1 week  <br />
- Tasks to be accomplished:-
+### Tasks to be accomplished:-
  1. Renaming the images in the dataset. <br />
  2. Preprocessing the images. <br />
+#### Abstract
+The dataset currently consists of 1261 color images.
+We first need to rename the photos, as some of them have identical names that can create problems while giving the output.
+Also, we need some preprocessing on the images, like resizing each image to the same size, turning each image to a similar color scale, etc.
+#### Status - Completed Successfully!

+## Week 2 (14th June- 21th June 2021)
+   Estimated Time- 1-2 weeks  <br />
+### Tasks to be accomplished:-
- 3. Selecting a model to train the dataset.<br />
+  1. Selecting a model to train the dataset.
+  2. Developing a prototype